 It’s not the most far-off Broedplaats, but it’s not especially around the corner either: 1800 Roeden, at the edges of urban Amsterdam.
 The grounds and buildings were actually used to store ammunition.
 The 1-hour bike ride is worth it, because of their eatery Rijk van de Keizer / De Cantina.
 A great summertime hangout in Amsterdam.
 And the artists around are friendly enough to show your around.

 ADM, the Free haven of alle free havens in Amsterdam, located in the Amsterdam harbour industrial area on a former ship yard.
 Famous for its Burning man-like events.
 Sadly, after 20 years, the end of ADM is near.
 Probably closing as of 2018.

-Ruigoord was a old village near Amsterdam with a charming little church.
-In the 1960s it was evacuated because of the the arrival/extension of the Amsterdam West harbour.
-Soon after, it was squatted by artist hippies.
+Ruigoord was an old village near Amsterdam with a charming little church.
+In the 1960s the village was evacuated because of the arrival/extension of the Amsterdam West harbour.
+Soon after, it was squatted by hippie artists.
 They created their own little free village, similar to Denmark’s free town of Cristiania.